 Experience has demonstrated that incomplete or improper on ground testing approach significantly increase project risks leading to late discovery of design or workmanship problem(s) or in-orbit failure(s).

 Testing is part of the system engineering process as defined in ECSS‐E‐ST‐10.
-This starts at the early phase of the mission when defining verification process in terms of the model philosophy and test sequence and ends at the last testing phase prior launch.
+This starts at the early phase of the mission when defining verification process in terms of the model philosophy and sequences of tests and ends at the last testing phase prior launch.

 In the level of decomposition of a space system, this standard addresses the requirements for space segment element and space segment equipment.